-“Come after me.”
-This is a different word from “follow” in Mark 1:18.
+“Follow me.”
+The Greek is a three word phrase, “come after me,” which is idiomatic for “follow me.
+The word “follow” here is a different word from “follow” in Mark 1:18.
 The disciple would follow behind the teacher in the biblical culture (cp.
 Matt.
 4:19-20).

 The disciples generally would have fished by cast-net fishing.
 That involved a circular net with weights around the perimeter that was thrown by hand into the water.
 When properly cast, the net would open into a wide circle that was pulled down by the weights, edges first, over the fish and thus entrapped them.
 This technique has been improved significantly with today’s monofilament cast-nets that have special strings that draw the net closed after it has been thrown and allowed to sink.
 Cast-net fishing is why the Gospel records say the disciples cast their nets into the sea (Matt.
 4:18; 13:47; Mark 1:16; John 21:6).